zulip/zulip/templates/zerver/help/invite-new-users.md

 1. Under **Joining the organization**, configure
    **Who can invite users to this organization**.

-1. Click **Save changes**.
+{!save-changes.md!}

 {end_tabs}

 ## Manage pending invitations

 Organization owners can revoke or resend any invitation or reusable invitation link.
 Organization administrators can do the same except for invitations for the organization owners role.

 {start_tabs}

 {settings_tab|invites-list-admin}

-1. From here, you can view pending invitations, **Revoke** email invitations and invitation links, or **Resend** email invitations.
+1. From there, you can view pending invitations, **Revoke** email invitations and invitation links, or **Resend** email invitations.

 {end_tabs}